sl-design-system/components/website/src/categories/components/search-field/code.md

 ## Search element

 When using the search field as a standalone component, please wrap the search field in a `<search>` element to ensure the search field is accessible to screen readers.
-For more information, see this article by Scott O'Hara on [The search element](https://www.scottohara.me/blog/2023/03/24/search-element.html).
+For more information, see this [article on the search element](https://www.scottohara.me/blog/2023/03/24/search-element.html) by Scott O'Hara.

 </section>